 Me?
 Not such grandiose endeavors.
 No, instead I'm confounded by crazy culinary conundrums!
 For example, last week it was crinkly, crackly sugar cookies.
 I get an idea like this in my head and it just carries me away until I get it "right".
 I try this and I try that, keeping a few ideas from this attempt and throwing out a bunch from that endeavor.
 These are the times my husband refers to me as "the crazy chemist in the kitchen".

-I’ve always been drawn to cookies with soft chewy insides and crisp, crackly exteriors, you know the kind I mean; with such deep crevices they resemble mini replicas of the Grand Canyon!
-I have a delicious sugar cookies recipe in my collection, but these cookies always emerged from the oven smooth, pale and ……..well, just not what I had in mind!
-So I messed around with my recipe a bit; each attempt just not “cutting the mustard”.
-So………… I checked out Mr. Google and came across this recipe – exactly what I was looking for!
+I've always been drawn to cookies with soft chewy insides and crisp, crackly exteriors, you know the kind I mean; with such deep crevices they resemble mini replicas of the Grand Canyon!
+I have a delicious sugar cookies recipe in my collection, but these cookies always emerged from the oven smooth, pale and not what I had in mind this time.
+I checked out Mr. Google and came across this recipe - exactly what I was looking for!
 I added a fun twist* of my own and, I must say, the results are wonderful!

 *I've been on a bit of a "vanilla bean" kick lately and decided to try an experiment.
 Vanilla beans are very expensive and I don't often make this "splurge".
 I was gifted with a small supply of these treasures about a year ago and have been hoarding them for a special occasion.
 I decided that figuring out these Crispy, Crackly Sugar Cookies was worth celebrating, so I broke out the treasure trove!
 Instead of the usual technique of splitting the bean and scraping out the tiny seeds, I cut up a whole vanilla bean and threw it in my food processor along with a quarter cup of sugar.
 I let the processor whirr for 4-5 five minutes until the bean had disintegrated and become part of the sugar.
 I used this "vanilla sugar" in the cookies - resulting in quite phenomenal vanilla flavor!